simonemurari/heuristic-guided-drl/README.md

 # Heuristic-Guided Distributional Reinforcement Learning

-This repository hosts the code for the paper Heuristic-Guided Distributional Reinforcement Learning which explores how heuristics can be combined with distributional reinforcement learning (DRL).
+This repository hosts the code for the paper Heuristic-Guided Distributional Reinforcement Learning which explores how heuristics can be combined with distributional reinforcement learning (DiRL).
 Each subdirectory is a self-contained project with its own training scripts, configuration files and environment dependencies.

 ## Repository layout